Lesson 2 — How to make a sentence

 Wait, how do you say "the" and "a"?

 You don't!
-Or, more exactly, there's no dedicated word for either of these.
+Or, more precisely, there's no dedicated word for either of these.
 If you want to refer to one thing, you could use un, meaning "one":

-And if you want to refer to some specific object, you could use lel, which means "this" or "that":
+And if you want to refer to some specific object, you could use lel, which means "this" or "that".
+We'll become more acquainted with words related to lel in Lesson 5, as it's one of the doskamolas:

-Don't get confused with the word la; it's just there to mark what word is a noun:
+Remember, don't get confused with the word la; it's just there to mark what word is a noun:

 Some words to start with